Missing children

 Children should be reported missing by calling West Mercia Police on 101.
 If you feel a child is in immediate danger, please contact them on 999.
 You can also submit non-urgent enquiries online.

 Establishing a better relationship with children may have positive effects on reducing missing episodes, as well as such things as installing GPS apps to track their whereabouts if they have a smartphone.
-You can search on the internet 'GPS apps for children' to download one for your, and their, devices.
+You can search on the internet 'GPS apps for children' to download one for you and the child.

 If a child in your care doesn’t want such actions, consider: